Syed Nurul Islam

 Syed Nurul Islam is a former deputy inspector general of the Bangladesh Police and former in charge of Dhaka Range.
-He is the former deputy commissioner of Motijheel Division of Dhaka Metropolitan Police.
+He is the former deputy commissioner of the Motijheel Division of the Dhaka Metropolitan Police.
 He was the additional deputy commissioner of Ramna Division.

 Islam is the former superintendent of police of Mymensingh District.
 He is the former police superintendent of Comilla District.
 He is the former superintendent of police of Narayanganj District.

 Early life

 Islam was born in Chapai Nawabganj District.
 He was the president of the AF Rahman Hall unit of Bangladesh Chhatra League while studying at the University of Dhaka.